 11 – 12 pm Air Traffic Control Modernization: Operator Experiences and Opportunities

-This panel brings together operators from across the aviation industry to share their firsthand experiences navigating the current Air Traffic Control (ATC) system and to provide insights into modernization efforts Panelists will discuss the day-to-day challenges they face under the existing system, including operational inefficiencies, capacity constraints, and the impact on customer service and scheduling.
+This panel brings together operators from across the aviation industry to share their firsthand experiences navigating the current Air Traffic Control (ATC) system and to provide insights into modernization efforts.
+Panelists will discuss the day-to-day challenges they face under the existing system, including operational inefficiencies, capacity constraints, and the impact on customer service and scheduling.
 The conversation will also explore what’s possible when advanced technologies, improved procedures, and integrated systems are implemented.
 Panelists will highlight the benefits of an upgraded system—such as increased safety, enhanced efficiency, reduced delays, and better overall experience for passengers, pilots, and all system users.

 12 – 1:15 pm Lunch